 4. Guaranteed investment certificate

-The balance consists of a (2022 - one) GIC which earns interest at 4.50% (2022 - 1.90%) per annum and matures on June 26, 2024 (2022 - August 4, 2023).
+The balance consists of one (2021 - nil) Guaranteed Investment Certificate ("GIC") which earns interest at 1.90% and matures on August 4, 2023.
+Subsequent to year-end, the cashable GIC was encashed and invested in another GIC.